AgaDufrat/algorithmic-complexity/README.md

 # Algorithmic Complexity

 Framework to time different algorithms and compare their efficiency.
-Own algorithms aiming to be as efficient as possible
+Own algorithms aiming to be as efficient as possible.

 ### How to use
 ```